 - Students who are retaking their maths GCSE in Year 12 or Year 13.

 - Students in Year 10 who need a confidence boost or to consolidate key skills.

 - Students who are enthusiastic and want to engage with someone, but have significant gaps (for various reasons), and need the space to fill these.

-- Students who are apathetic and not attaining highly, which could be because they are unmotivated or lacking in confidence, but benefit from 1-1 classroom time.
+- Students who are apathetic and not attaining highly, whether this is due to a lack of motivation or confidence, but who will benefit from one to one classroom time.

 What are students’ motivations for tuition?

 Although intervention decisions are usually driven by teachers and the SLT, we are always keen to hear from the students themselves.
-We asked the cohort from our GCSE pilot programme why they wanted to pursue 1:1 tutoring:
+We asked the cohort from our GCSE pilot programme why they wanted to pursue one to one tutoring: